tugberko/checkerboard_extrapolation/README.md

-# Checkerboard Classification using Scikit-Learn
+# Checkerboard Extrapolation using Scikit-Learn

 This project explores the use of various scikit-learn classifiers to extrapolate a checkerboard pattern.
 The code is written in Python and requires pandas, matplotlib and scikit-learn to be run.